My debut blog post

 3. My posting schedule

 I expect to post on Sunday mornings, so you’ll find Sowing Words in your inbox and can read it with your morning coffee.
 My teaching and writing schedule can get hectic (I’ll probably be writing about that), so I’m keeping this completely free to all subscribers until I get a handle on how often I can post.
-I’ll try to make it weekly if I can.
+I’ll try to make it weekly if I can, but it seems to be bimonthly at this point.
 I really want this to feel like a place I can be open to explore random topics with you and it not become another job for me (I have enough of those).

 4. Gardening as a metaphor